-Activity #2015-30: Standard Proration for Ineligible Household Members

-When a household includes eligible and ineligible members, defined as individuals who do not have eligible immigration status, the household is considered a "mixed family."
+Activity #2015-30: Standard Proration for Ineligible Household Members immigration status, the household is considered a "mixed family."
 In such cases, current HUD regulations require that the PHA prorate the HAP portion of the household's subsidy based on the number of eligible to in-eligible household members.
 This current practice is challenging to calculate correctly, is very hard for most mixed families to understand, and at times can be a significant barrier to the family's ability to find a rental unit.